 Kerala is a secular state.
 Temples, churches and mosques co-exist peacefully.
 Among the famous temples in Kerala are Sabarimala, Padmanabha Swamy and Guruvayur temples.
 Built in 1503, St. Francis Church in Fort Kochi is the oldest European church in India.
 The Jewish Synagogue in Mattanchery was built way back in 1568 and is the oldest in India.
 Many famous mosques in Kerala draw devotees.
 Palayam Masjid (Thiruvananthapuram), Vavar Masjid (Erumely) and Mishkal Mosque (Kozhikode) are among the well-known.

 Kerala cuisine is well-known for its diversity and quality.
 Seafood is popular and is usually served with rice.
 There is extensive utilisation of coconuts which are employed in grated or chopped form.
-Coconut milk is at times added to the gravies.
-The cooking medium customarily is coconut oil.
+Coconut milk is at times added to the curries.
+The customary cooking medium is coconut oil.
 The inclusion of green or red chilies could make the food spicy.
-A traditional Kerala vegetarian meal served on banana leaf is a must-try.
+A Kerala sadya served on banana leaf is a must-have.
+It is the traditional vegetarian feast of Keralites.

 Kerala has immense diversity in all walks of life.
 There are beaches along its coast with Arabian Sea.
 Mountains of the Western Ghats are on the east.
 There are bustling cities and tranquil villages.
 Different religions and cultures exist side by side.
 Although Malayalam is the state language, the dialect changes from region to region.